tari-labs/tari-university/src/protocols/tor-or-not-too-tor/tor-or-not-too-tor.md

 - Its network is not user-friendly, due to its secure and hidden nature.
 - Its nodes (relay/bridge) are run by volunteers.

-Would I recommend Tor?
+Would the author of this report recommend Tor?
 Perhaps not, as Tor by itself does not guarantee anonymity.
 I like the goals that Tor is trying to address and think it is making great progress.
 However, total anonymity has many obstacles, not just technology related, but also the human component.

 ## References

 [[1]] Download for Tor Browser [online].
 Available: <https://www.torproject.org/>.
 Date accessed: 2019&#8209;05&#8209;16.

 [1]: https://www.torproject.org/